Severe Weather Statement issued for Amherst, Rockbridge by NWS - NewsBreak

 Severe Weather Statement issued for Amherst, Rockbridge by NWS

-Effective: 2021-08-29 00:00:00 EDT Expires: 2021-08-29 00:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for LARGE HAIL AND DAMAGING WINDS, as well as deadly cloud to ground lightning.
-For your safety, move to an interior room on the lowest floor of a sturdy building.
-Stay away from windows.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-08-31 22:53:00 EDT Expires: 2021-08-31 23:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Move to a basement or an interior room on the lowest floor of a sturdy building.
+Avoid windows.
+If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
+Tornadoes are extremely difficult to see and confirm at night.
+Do not wait to see or hear the tornado.
+TAKE COVER NOW!
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
 When it is safe to do so, please send your reports of hail of any size, as well as reports of any wind damage, including downed trees or large limbs, to the National Weather Service by calling toll free at 1...8 6 6...2 1 5...4 3 2 4.
 Reports and pictures can also be shared on the National Weather Service Blacksburg Facebook page and on Twitter.
-Target Area: Amherst; Rockbridge A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1245 AM EDT FOR EAST CENTRAL ROCKBRIDGE AND NORTH CENTRAL AMHERST COUNTIES At 1200 AM EDT, severe thunderstorms were located along a line extending from near Montebello to near Rockbridge Baths, moving east at 5 mph.
-HAZARD...60 mph wind gusts and quarter size hail.
-SOURCE...Radar indicated.
-IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees.
-Locations impacted include Rockbridge Baths Cornwall Fairfield Brownsburg and Vesuvius.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Target Area: Amherst; Rockbridge A TORNADO WARNING REMAINS IN EFFECT UNTIL 1115 PM EDT FOR NORTHEASTERN ROCKBRIDGE AND NORTHWESTERN AMHERST COUNTIES AND THE CITY OF BUENA VISTA At 1053 PM EDT, a severe thunderstorm capable of producing a tornado was located over Buena Vista, moving northeast at 25 mph.
+HAZARD...Tornado.
+SOURCE...Radar indicated rotation.
+IMPACT...Flying debris will be dangerous to those caught without shelter.
+Mobile homes will be damaged or destroyed.
+Damage to roofs, windows, and vehicles will occur.
+Tree damage is likely.
+Locations impacted include Buena Vista Cornwall Fairfield Brownsburg Vesuvius Alto and Oronoco.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...<.75 INalerts.weather.gov

 Comments / 0